Clinton-Sherman Industrial Airpark: History

 The facility operated for a number years as part of the United States Navy and United States Air Force.
 Closed under the name Clinton-Sherman Air Force Base, the facility has been redeveloped over the years to its present form.

 The location of the former naval air station World War II runways to the north and west of the main runway are still visible on aerial photographs of the airport; however they are not usable.

 Operations

+On June 12, 2025, the OSIDA announced Dawn Aerospace had selected this airfield as its Aurora spaceplane home base.
+Operations of the rocket-powered, remotely piloted aircraft are expected as early as 2027.

+Large aerospace companies are attracted to the site not only because of the length and size of the runway, but also the fact that there are no obstructions around either end.
+Boeing in 2013 used the facility for testing an autonomous landing system for the 737, and in 2015 for proficiency training and flight testing with the Boeing 747-8.
+In March 2025, a Boeing 777X arrived for certification testing on its braking system.
+Cessna and Honda Aircraft have also been customers.